zahiruldu/global.hackathon/Teams/XereoNet/ABOUT.md

 ## What's cooking?

 We have deviced quite the project for this hackathon!
 We will be using the MEAN stack.
 It'll be a project that will both delight and it will have a surprise twist at the end!
-Nitin already praised the idea in a private conversation we had :D
 I can't wait to show you guys what we have in store.